apache/trafficcontrol/docs/source/api/deliveryservices_id_routing.rst

 .. versionchanged:: 1.5
 	Older versions of this endpoint had different behaviors in handling non HTTP/DNS :term:`Delivery Services` and :term:`Delivery Service` regexps.
 	It used to return an empty response object if the :term:`Delivery Service` being requested did not have a HTTP or DNS type.
 It will now return an error.
 	For :term:`Delivery Service` regexps it used to use all regexps to compare host names in the routing stats which was incorrect.
-It will now only compare :term:`Delivery Service` host regexps.
+It will now only compare :term:`Delivery Service` host regular expression(s).

 Request Structure
 -----------------